cjboyle/cjboyle.github.io/index.md

 # Projects
 ### AspBehindThings
-**ASP.NET Core WebAPI 2, C#, PostgreSQL, HTML, Knockout.js, Bootstrap**
+**ASP.NET Core Web API 2, C#, PostgreSQL, HTML, Knockout.js, Bootstrap**

-This is a JSON API data provider for the space exploration game *Elite: Dangerous*.
-Data is imported on a schedule from [EDDB.io](https://eddb.io) and [EDSM.net](https://www.edsm.net)
+This is a JSON API data provider developed in ASP.NET Core for the space exploration game *Elite: Dangerous*.
+It is designed to be highly queryable, with various base endpoints.
+Data is bulk imported daily from [EDDB](https://eddb.io) and monthly from [EDSM](https://www.edsm.net).
+Also included is a basic example search page.

 ### Elite Co-Pilot
 **Android, Java**

-This is a Android front-end
+This is a comprehensive Android which also implements a client interface for the above API.
+It includes various calculators, a notepad, and engineering blueprint information.

 ### Cosmopolitan Industries: Participant Management System
-**ASP.NET Core Razor Pages, C#, SQL Server, HTML, Bootstrap**
+**ASP.NET Core MVC 5, C#, SQL Server, HTML, Bootstrap**

 This was second-year group project at Saskatchewan Polytechnic developing an online forms application in Microsoft ASP.NET Core.
 We worked in an Agile, Test-Driven Development environment, created extensive documentation, and developed comprehensive unit tests.